GauravDhuri/missingskill-learning/git/git.md

 <tr>
 <td rowspan="3">Collaborating changes</td>
 <td>git fetch</td>
-<td>It downloads new data from remote repository but doenst integrate any of these new changes into our working files</td>
+<td>It downloads new data from remote repository but doesn't integrate any of these new changes into our working files</td>
 </tr>
 <tr>
 <td>git pull</td>